Skip to main content

 Across Queensland and Australia, Dioceses and religious institutes also work together where appropriate to support schools on wider issues such as compliance with Australian and State government requirements.
 This co-operation includes the Queensland Catholic Education Commission (QCEC) representing the Dioceses of Brisbane, Townsville, Toowoomba, Cairns and Rockhampton, and all religious Institute schools and systems.
 At a national level, the National Catholic Education Commission (NCEC) represents the Australian Catholic Bishops Conference (ACBC).

-Blue: Public Juridical Persons
+Blue: Public Juridic Persons

 Green: Positions held by individual people